nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![UndoRedo3](images/UndoRedo3.png)

 Step 3.
-The user executes add to add a new module.
+The user executes add module command to add a new module.

 ![UndoRedo4](images/UndoRedo4.png)